syncfusion-content/maui-docs/MAUI/Maps/selection.md

 You can enable shape selection on a map using the [`EnableSelection`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_EnableSelection) property.
 The Selection allows you to select only one shape at a time.
 You can select a shape by tapping it.
 By default, the selection is disabled.

-The [`ShapeSelected`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeSelected) event performs any action on shape selected when the user is selects it by tapping or clicking or by programmatically.
+The [`ShapeSelected`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShapeSelected) event is used to perform any action on shape selected when the user is selects it by tapping or clicking or by programmatically.

 {% tabs %}